 Valdez was born in Laredo, Texas, a key hub for cross-border commerce, legal and illegal.

-He is accused of smuggling 100 kilograms (220 pounds) of cocaine across the border there every week for much of 2005, U.S. authorities have said.
+Valdez is accused of smuggling 100 kilograms (220 pounds) of cocaine across the border at Laredo, Texas, every week for much of 2005, U.S. authorities have said.

 “We’re talking about tens, if not hundreds, of millions of dollars,” Horn said.

 Valdez never stepped foot in Atlanta, Horn said, but he managed a network of operatives in the city who did his bidding as “truckload after truckload of Mr. Valdez’s cocaine crossed the border and traveled to Atlanta for repackaging and redistribution across the Eastern United States.”